How to Motivate Your Child to Read

 - Target their interests – Much of what kids have to read during the school day is downright boring for them.
 After all, they must sometimes make their way through some pretty dry topics.
 Think “the major exports of Argentina,” for example.
 The same does not have to hold true during reading practice, however.
 The material that you offer your child for reading practice should be high interest.
 What does your child just love?
 Bugs?
 Sharks?
 Motorcycles?
 Kites?
 Kittens?
 Whatever piques your child’s interest is an appropriate subject for reading practice.
 If the subject interests him, he’ll be more than happy to dig right in.

 - Go high … and low – High interest books are great if your child is reading at grade level.
 But what if he’s not?
 Do you have to offer him books that would only interest younger children to ensure that the reading level matches his skills?
 Nope!
 That’s where the high-low strategy for struggling readers comes in.
 High-low books are specifically for struggling readers.
 They are written using age appropriate and highly engaging subjects, but with a lower reading level.
 This allows your child to work on building up his reading fluency and vocabulary while reading books he’ll love.
 And, most importantly, he’ll be building a life-long interest in reading.
 The best high-low books help struggling readers not only with a carefully chosen vocabulary, but also with simple sentences and pictures that can provide context clues.
 They can also side-step the embarrassment some struggling readers feel if they’re stuck practicing with “baby books” – books they might perceive as having been written for much younger children.
 The Association for Library Services for Children has compiled a list of high-low books that it recommends for reluctant readers.
+This is a wonderful resource if you need help on how to motivate your child to read.

 - Mix it up – While it’s easy to get enthusiastic about helping your child become the proficient reader you hope he’ll be, remember that learning something new is hard work.
 Reading practice should be undertaken in small doses, depending on your child’s age, of no more than ten or twenty minutes at a time.
 Then add in other activities – hands-on stuff, or exercise.
 If possible, link these other activities to the reading your child has just finished.
 Is he reading a book about football?
 Then go outside and toss a football around.
 Was the book about science?
 Why not stir up a science experiment in the kitchen?
 This is a great way to continue the conversation and illustrate the relevance that reading has to real life and to fun!

 Target his interests.
 Match his reading level.
 Make reading fun.
 It’s not hard to make sure your child gets that all-important regular reading practice.
 It’s the only way he’ll improve his reading skills, and the benefits of that improvement will last him a lifetime!
+We hope you learned some helpful new ways on how to motivate your child to read!